Growth Trends for Related Jobs

 Pay by Location

-The highest average pay for insurance adjusters was reported in the District of Columbia, where the average salary was $75,730 in 2012.
-Connecticut was the highest-paying state with an average adjuster salary of $70,000, followed by Alaska at $69,240 and New Jersey at $67,770.
-North Dakota was the lowest-paying state, with an average salary of $47,770.
-The territory of Puerto Rico reported an average income of $40,950 for insurance adjusters.
+The highest average pay for insurance adjusters was reported in the District of Columbia, where the average salary was $89,830 in 2021.
+New Jersey was the highest-paying state with an average adjuster salary of $86,730, followed by Connecticut at $81,800.

 Pay by Employer

 The majority of claims adjusters are employed directly by insurance carriers, and earned an average income of $68,130 as of 2021.
 Those employed by brokerages reported similar earnings, an average of $65,040 per year.
 However, government agencies also employ claims adjusters to examine cases in which the government may need to offer support to those suffering property damage.
 As of 2021, adjusters working for state governments averaged $63,630, while those employed by the federal government averaged $79,830 per year.